toddsundsted/ktistec/README.md

 ### Crystal Compatibility

-The following Crystal versions are known to have bugs that cause problems for Ktistec:
+The following Crystal versions are known to have issues that cause problems for Ktistec:

 | Crystal Version | Issue |